Snapchat/KeyDB-docs/docs/pro-getting-started.md

 ### Run KeyDB

-Pull the latest KeyDB docker image with `$sudo docker pull eqalpha/keydb`.
+Pull the latest KeyDB docker image with `$sudo docker pull eqalpha/keydb-pro`.
 Alternatively, if you start by using the run command, docker will pull the latest image prior to running.
-The basic run command will be `$ sudo docker run eqalpha/keydb`
+The basic run command will be `$ sudo docker run eqalpha/keydb-pro`

 You will likely want to customize your configuration on startup.
-You can find out more on our [docker page](https://hub.docker.com/r/eqalpha/keydb).
+You can find out more on our [docker page](https://hub.docker.com/r/eqalpha/keydb-pro).
 We will go over a few examples here on launching docker containers:

 ### Launching an Instance
 ```
-$ docker run -name mycontainername -d eqalpha/keydb keydb-server --requirepass mypassword
+$ docker run -name mycontainername -d eqalpha/keydb-pro keydb-pro-server /etc/keydb/keydb.conf --requirepass mypassword
 ```
-Here we launched a container with name 'mycontainername', it was launched in 'detached' mode to run in the background, we specified the repository 'eqalpha/keydb', followed by calling the program 'keydb-server' with an update to the 'requirepass' parameter. keydb-server will launch by default if a program is not otherwise specified.
+Here we launched a container with name 'mycontainername', it was launched in 'detached' mode to run in the background, we specified the repository 'eqalpha/keydb-pro', followed by calling the program 'keydb-pro-server' with the contained config file and an update to the 'requirepass' parameter. keydb-pro-server will launch by default if a program is not otherwise specified.
 You have to specify the program if you plan to pass in additional parameters.

+If you want to bind the container to the node/machine so it is accessible externally pass the parameter `-p 6379:6379`

 ### Launching Pro
 ```
-$ docker run --name mycontainername -d eqalpha/keydb keydb-server --enable-pro [license-key]
+$ docker run --name mycontainername -d eqalpha/keydb-pro keydb-pro-server /etc/keydb/keydb.conf --enable-pro [license-key]
 ```
-KeyDB pro is part of the binary package.
-If you do not have a license key you can use it in trial mode for 20 minutes after which time you will have to restart it.
-If you have a license key you can enter it here or speicfy it in your configuration file (see more [here](https://hub.docker.com/r/eqalpha/keydb).
+KeyDB pro is part of the binary package for the open source docker container so can also be launched via eqalpha/keydb image.
+If you do not have a license key you can use it in trial mode for 120 minutes after which time you will have to restart it.
+If you have a license key you can enter it here or speicfy it in your configuration file (see more [here](https://hub.docker.com/r/eqalpha/keydb-pro).

 ### Launching Enhanced FLASH
 ```
-sudo docker run -d -it --name mycontainername --mount type=bind,dst=/flash,src=/path/to/flash/ eqalpha/keydb keydb-server --enable-pro --storage-provider flash /flash --maxmemory [maxmemory-amount-ie. 500M] --maxmemory-policy [eviction-policy ie. allkeys-lfu]
+sudo docker run -d -it --name mycontainername --mount type=bind,dst=/flash,src=/path/to/flash/ eqalpha/keydb-pro keydb-server /etc/keydb/keydb.conf --enable-pro --storage-provider flash /flash --maxmemory [maxmemory-amount-ie. 500M] --maxmemory-policy [eviction-policy ie. allkeys-lfu]
 ```
 This launches Pro with FLASH storage.
 Specify your flash location, mount it, and specify the appropriate configuration parameters.
-You can see more [here](https://hub.docker.com/r/eqalpha/keydb).
+You can see more [here](https://hub.docker.com/r/eqalpha/keydb-pro).

 ### Connect with keydb-cli
 you can grab the ip of the container with docker inspect --format '{{ .NetworkSettings.IPAddress }}' mycontainername then run the following:
 ```
-docker run -it --rm eqalpha/keydb keydb-cli -h <ipaddress-from-above> -p 6379
+docker run -it --rm eqalpha/keydb-pro keydb-cli -h <ipaddress-from-above> -p 6379
 ```
 The 'rm' parameter removes the container when you are done with it